 So much of our interactions these days are taking place online, which is why it’s more important than ever to be able to express yourself personally on Facebook.
 Avatars enable you to share a range of emotions and expressions via a digital persona that’s uniquely representative of you, so we’re excited to bring this new form of self-expression to more people around the world.

-The avatars can be used across Facebook’s app, in Stories and comments, and in Messenger, to make interactions on the platform more expressive by sharing emotions, feelings and more.
+The avatars can be used across Facebook’s app, in Stories and comments, and in Messenger, to make interactions on the platform more expressive by sharing emotions, feelings, and more.
 Fidji Simo also shared that texts post with backgrounds will also be launched soon.

-How to create avatars in Facebook
+How to create avatars on Facebook

 Currently, avatars can only be created by users in the United States.
-Avatars will make user’s online persona more expressive and the experience more entertaining.
-Follow these steps to turn yourself into an avatar on on Facebook:
+Avatars will make user’s online persona more expressive and experience more entertaining.
+Follow these steps to turn yourself into an avatar on Facebook: